 - Saint Cyril of Alexandria passed away in 0444 AD.

-The Jews, probably knowing that the bishop did not admire Cyril.
+The Jews probably knew that the bishop did not admire Cyril.
 But, on the contrary, “hated the power of the bishops.
 Because they undermined the civil power” (13:30), denounce HIerax.
-A professor of literature and also one of the regular hearers of Cyril of Alexandria sermons (13:24-27).
+A literature professor and one of the regular hearers of Cyril of Alexandria sermons (13:24-27).
 To the bishop Orestes, as one of the men sent by St. Cyril to stir up the crowd and cause disorder (13:27-29).

-Immediately arresting him, Orestes subjects him to torture in the theatre itself (13, 32-33).
+Immediately arresting him, Orestes subjects him to torture in the theatre (13, 32-33).
 St. Cyril rebukes the Jews, asking them to cease such practices.
-And attacks against the Christians in order to avoid the consequences of their attitude (13, 34-36).
-Feeling threatened and hurt, the Jewish crowd, overcome with indignation (13, 36-37).
+And attacks against Christians to avoid the consequences of their attitude (13, 34-36).
+Feeling threatened and hurt, the Jewish crowd is overcome with anger (13, 36-37).
 Plans an attack against the Christians during the night: they spread the news in the city.
 That the church of St. Alexander is in flames.